wsmithril/wslock/README.md

     make

-Needs root privilege to set `setuid` primission properly if not using PAM to auth. `wslock` needs root to read from shadow file for hashed password.
+Needs root privilege to set `setuid` permission properly if not using PAM to auth. `wslock` needs root to read from shadow file for hashed password.

+You may run

+    make setsuid

+with root to set permissions properly.

 Usage: